Zastinian/HedystiaDocs/docs/useful/colors.md

 title: Colors
 description: Use of the color section
 sidebar_position: 4
-keywords: [Hedystia, MrEsmile, Hedystia Bot, Boxmine]
+keywords: [Hedystia, Hedystia Bot, Boxmine]
 ---

 <a name="module_colorZero"></a>